In this post, you will see how to knit a Christmas stocking which is a quick-knit project.

 This Christmas stocking knits up super fast as you are using super bulky yarn and large needles.

-I knit this up in an afternoon (in around 3 hours) while watching a Christmas movie!
+I knit this up in the afternoon (in around 3 hours) while watching a Christmas movie!

 Resources and tutorials you may find helpful in following this pattern: